petewilburn/petewilburn/README.md

 I'm Pete, a software engineer driven by building innovative products.
-My passion lies in leveraging cutting-edge technologies like generative AI to create user-centric solutions.
-Explore my repositories to see how I combine technical expertise with a product-focused mindset.
+My passion lies in leveraging cutting-edge technologies like to create user-centric solutions.